Snarkdoof/cryocloud/README.md

   **resolveOnAny**: Resolve when ALL parents have completed (default) or when ANY parent has completed",

+  **restrictions**: Map of restrictions for running.
+This can typically be limitations to avoid an unbalanced (or variable) workflow to clog up something.
+An example can be:
+  ---
+  "restrictions": {
+    "CryoniteTidevann:geocode.pending": "<3",
+    "NodeController.seer3:cache.free": ">536870912000"
+  }
+  ---
+  These restrictions tries to keep the number of pending geocode jobs to 3 or less (it will queue another job if it's 2), and also wait to start processing until the free disk on the 'cache' disk on seer3 is at least 500GB.
+This of course means that a workflow can be blocked due to external factors.
+Such blocking might be printed by ccworkflow, but a top tip is to check that they restrictions are met if things aren't running.

   **runIf**: *if statement* - Python statement, e.g. *"output:SomeModule.someReturnValue!='SomeString'"*.
 The module will only run if the statement returns True.
 Useful to split the flow in one of multiple branches.
 Notice that if you want to check a boolean option, you must use *=='True'*, not *== True*, as the output will be a string regardless of type.

   **runOn**: *success/error/timeout/always/never* - when resolved, the parent either succeeded, failed or timed out.
 Limit when this module runs (can be set default by module)

   **runOnHead**: *true/false* - Should this module be executed on the head node.
 Notice that this is ONLY useful for tiny jobs, as the head is always a single machine, and not likely a processing machine at that.
 Useful for example for merging, rewriting arguments etc.

+  **serviceURL**: *url* - The URL of a running microservice.
+The module definition is fetched from this URL on startup, so no stubs need to be available otherwise.
+As the definition is fetched and checked on startup, the microservice needs to be running at the time ccworkflow is started.

   **splitOn**: *argument name* - The named args must be a list.
 This list will be split into separate entries and executed as parallel jobs.
+Notice that nested splits are not supported, so the workflow must be merged before a new split.
+If you need multiple splits, check *microservices*, which is in a separate repository (cryonite/microservices).

   **replicas**: *number* - How many replicas to start if managing containers.
 Default 1, only used for Kubernetes integration for now.

-  **type**: *normal/admin* - type of CryoCloud worker that should take this job
+  **type**: *normal/admin* - type of CryoCloud worker that should take this job.
+Admin jobs are typically processed in bulk, should be rather quick and possibly IO intensive.
+Good examples of admin jobs could be moving files or archiving them after processing.
+Note that each physical CryoCloud node typically only has a single admin worker, but at least one normal worker pr CPU.

-  **volumes**: *[[source1, dest1, ro], [source2, dest2, rw]]* - Force mappings of directories as volumes.
+  **volumes**: *[[source1, dest1, ro], [source2, dest2, rw]]* - Force mappings of directories as volumeqs.
 CryoCloud will automatically map directories that are given as paths, so you only need this if your module require external volumes that are not referred to by the workflow.
 Try without specifying this first.

   **workdir**: *path* - Working directory for this module.
 Must be an absolute path on the processing nodes (not the one running ccworkflow).
 Useful for example as *"workdir": {"option": "codedir"}*, allowing command line specification of the code to run.